 It’s wise to consider shopping for any souvenirs before entering the beer halls.
 Once you’ve had a few liters, you could be compelled to make drunken souvenir purchases that you end up regretting when waking up the next day.

 What shouldn’t you buy at Oktoberfest?
-It’s our opinion to not bother with the novelty felt hats you’ll see being sold everywhere.
+It’s our opinion not to bother with the novelty felt hats you’ll see being sold everywhere.
 Those hats can be fun.
 But you’ll be spending your Oktoberfest funds to look like a tourist, as those hats are not traditional.

 And definitely do not buy a cuckoo clock at Oktoberfest.
 That would be a horrible drunken purchase!
 Authentic cuckoo clocks will set you back hundreds (even thousands) of euros.
 Such fine craftsmanship is the last thing you’ll want to be carrying around millions of drunk people.
 You can find cheaper clocks being sold at Oktoberfest, but those are all made in China.
 So beware.
 You’ll be the cuckoo if you buy one of these clocks during Oktoberfest!